True Whig Party

-The True Whig Party (TWP), also known as the Liberian Whig Party (LWP), is the oldest political party in Liberia and Africa as a whole.
-Founded in 1869 by primarily darker-skinned Americo-Liberians in rural areas, its historic rival was the Republican Party.
+The True Whig Party (TWP), also known as the Liberian Whig Party (LWP), is the oldest political party in Liberia, and in Africa as a whole.
+Founded in 1869 by primarily darker-skinned Americo-Liberians in rural areas, its historical rival was the Republican Party.
 Following the decline of the latter, it dominated Liberian politics from 1878 until 1980.
-The nation was virtually governed as a one-party state under the TWP, although opposition parties were never outlawed.
+The nation was effectively governed as a one-party state under the TWP, although opposition parties were never outlawed.

 Initially, its ideology was strongly influenced by that of the United States Whig Party (from which it took its name).
 The elephant mascot was taken from the Republican Party, the successor of the Whigs.
 Much of the TWP's support came from the Americo-Liberian community who held an influential position over Liberian politics and society.
 The TWP's long term leader and President William Tubman was widely regarded as the father of modern Liberia.

 The TWP fell out of power following the 1980 Liberian coup d'état in which many of its leading members died or fled, ending its dominant position.
-The TWP ceased to be officially recognized following the coup, although it was never disbanded and continued as a rump party.
+The TWP ceased to be officially recognized after the coup, although it was never disbanded and continued as a rump party.
 The party went on to participate in the unsuccessful Coalition for the Transformation of Liberia (COTOL) ahead of the 2005 general election before de-coalition and winning fewer votes at the 2017 elections.
 In 2020 it became part of the Rainbow Alliance (RA).